-- Network Time Protocol Servers (option 42): Up to two NTP servers (primary and secondary) that the Rack PDU can use. - Time Offset (option 2): The offset of the Rack PDU's subnet, in seconds, from Coordinated Universal Time (UTC). - Domain Name Server (option 6): Up to two Domain Name System (DNS) servers (primary and secondary) that the Rack PDU can use. - Host Name (option 12): The host name that the Rack PDU will use (32-character maximum length). - Domain Name (option 15): The domain name that the Rack PDU will use (64-character maximum length). - Boot File Name (from the file field of the DHCP response, described in RFC2131): The fully qualified directory-path to a user configuration file (.ini file) to download.
-The siaddr field of the DHCP response specifies the IP address of the server from which the Rack PDU will download the .ini file.
+- Network Time Protocol Servers (option 42): Up to two NTP servers (primary and secondary) that the device can use. - Time Offset (option 2): The offset of the device's subnet, in seconds, from Coordinated Universal Time (UTC). - Domain Name Server (option 6): Up to two Domain Name System (DNS) servers (primary and secondary) that the device can use. - Host Name (option 12): The host name that the device will use (32-character maximum length). - Domain Name (option 15): The domain name that the device will use (64-character maximum length). - Boot File Name (from the file field of the DHCP response, described in RFC2131): The fully qualified directory-path to a user configuration file (.ini file) to download.
+The siaddr field of the DHCP response specifies the IP address of the server from which the device will download the .ini file.
 After the download, the .ini file is used as a boot file to reconfigure the settings.